facebook/react-native-website/docs/improvingux.md

       <StatusBar barStyle="light-content" />
       <View style={styles.header}>
         <Text style={styles.description}>
           This demo shows how using available TextInput customizations can make forms much easier to use.
 Try completing the form and notice that different fields have specific optimizations and the return key changes from focusing next input to submitting the form.
         </Text>
       </View>
       <TextInput
         style={styles.input}
         value={name}
-        onChangeText={(name) => setName(name)}
+        onChangeText={name => setName(name)}
         placeholder="Full Name"
         autoFocus={true}
         autoCapitalize="words"